gogasca/news_ml/README.md

 ## Introduction

-This application implements a REST API.
+This application implements a REST API for News management.
-This REST API implements different methods with the following functionality:
+This REST API provides different functionality:
  - Collects news information from News API and other News sources.
  - Search news by keyword, date.
  - Extract entities from News content via Google Cloud NLP and perform sentiment analysis
  - Send Email report
- - Use Twitter to tweet News articles.
+ - Use Twitter to tweet News articles
+ - Generate News content based on News headlines.

 ## Quickstart

-You can use [this](mini/app.py) sample Python script
+You can use [this](mini/app.py) sample Python script.
-which collects News and stores them into a CSV file using News API Key which can be obtained [here](https://www.newsapi.org).
+Collect News and stores them into a CSV file using [News API Key](https://www.newsapi.org).

 ## Architecture